Linuxbrew/brew/Library/Homebrew/manpages/brew.1.md

     using protocols other than HTTPS, e.g., SSH, GIT, HTTP, FTP(S), RSYNC.

     By default, the repository is cloned as a shallow copy (`--depth=1`), but if `--full` is passed, a full clone will be used.
+To convert a shallow copy to a full copy, you can retap passing `--full` without first untapping.

+    `tap` is re-runnable and exits successfully if there's nothing to do.
+    However, retapping with a different <URL> will cause an exception, so first `untap` if you need to modify the <URL>.

   * `tap` `--repair`:
     Migrate tapped formulae from symlink-based to directory-based structure.